Here are some suggestions for having a memorable experience at Pompeii:

-2. Take a guidebook.
+2. Don't forget your guidebook.
 Even if you have educated yourself about the ruins, a good guidebook is invaluable.
 Vendors sell them on the way into the ruins, but these are mostly just cheap tourist guides.
-You would be better served to plan ahead and buy one before you arrive at the site, such as this guidebook.
-However, even if you forget to bring a guidebook, you will find a good shop at the Porta Marina entrance, which sells a complete range of guidebooks (and various souvenirs) in all major languages.
+You would be better served to buy one at the bookshop at the Porta Marina entrance, which sells a complete range of souvenirs and guidebooks..

 3. Wear comfortable shoes.
 The main streets in Pompeii are treacherous with their undulating stones, and I have seen more than one person fall.

-5. Bring a good camera, because you will want to take many photos and/or movies.
-It helps if your camera works well in low light (without a flash) since many rooms are dimly lit.
+5. Bring a camera that works well in low light since many rooms are dimly lit.
 Be prepared for lots of tourists in your shots, unless you arrive early in the morning.